Allison H. Moore

 Research Acknowledgments

-My work is currently supported by the National Science Foundation, DMS--2204148, and by the The Thomas F. and Kate Miller Jeffress Memorial Trust, Bank of America, Trustee.
+My work is currently supported by the National Science Foundation, DMS--2204148, and in the past by the The Thomas F. and Kate Miller Jeffress Memorial Trust, Bank of America, Trustee.

 Here is a link to my papers on the arXiv.
 Authorship on all articles is alphabetical.